harris-jacob/advent-2020/README.md

 # advent-2020

 ## Advent of Code
 My attempt at 2020's advent of code.
 I am terrible at all things algorithms and data structures, so this should a great opportunity to learn.
-Also, I suck at c++ too, so hopefully I can pick up some of that too.
+Also, I suck at c++, so hopefully I can pick up some of that.

 ## Technologies
 - [c++](https://www.cplusplus.com/)